andrenasx/FEUP-SDIS-Proj1/proj1/README.md

 ## Running
 Inside the `src/build` folder:

-1. Open a terminal and run `rmiregistry &` to start the RMI needed for the TestApp
+1. Open a terminal and run `rmiregistry` to start the RMI needed for the TestApp
 2. Open as many terminals needed for the number of peers and run `sh ../../scripts/peer.sh <version> <peer_id> <svc_access_point> <mc_addr> <mc_port> <mdb_addr> <mdb_port> <mdr_addr> <mdr_port>`
     - version: Protocol version (1.0 for standard protocol, 2.0 for enhanced protocol)
     - peer_id: Peer's unique identifier.